abarto/lets_talk_about_software_licenses/lets_talk_about_software_licenses.md

      - Version 1 (source-code access, modified versions have to be distributed under the same terms)
      - Version 2 ("liberty or death" clause)
      - Version 3 (patents, compatibility, tivoization)

 ---

+## Apache License

+* Has similar provisions of other copyleft licenses.
+* Allows code to be mixed with files under other licenses.
+* Does not require derivative works to be distributed under the same license.
+* Version 2.0 is compatible with the GPL 3.0 (other aren't).

+---

+## Mozilla License

+* Has similar provisions of other copyleft licenses.
+* Allows code to be mixed with files under other licenses.
+* Considered a middle-ground between BSD/MIT Licenses and the GPL.
+* Version 1.0 is compatible with the GPL licenses, version 2.0 isn't.

+---